ayush346/al-safa-global-admin-panel-CMS-Analytics-/DEPLOYMENT.md

 ## 🌐 Domain Configuration
 After deployment, you can:
-1. Add custom domain in Vercel dashboard
+1. Add custom domain in Render dashboard
 2. Configure DNS records
 3. Enable HTTPS (automatic with Vercel)